 Coworking spaces are for entrepreneurs, freelancers, and businesses looking for more affordable office solutions, or just want an environment that encourages creativity and collaboration.

 Shared office spaces are for large businesses, enterprises, or established corporations that need all the traditional perks of an office (such as printing and copying services, meeting rooms, large spaces), but with greater flexibility in setup and costs compared to corporate office suites.
+As a company continues to grow, the office can change to meet the needs of a client.

 Benefits of shared office space